lastguemamusa01/grokking-low-level-design/OOPBasic/src/main/library/README.md

 ![img_1.png](img_1.png)

+R3: Every book should have an associated ISBN, title, author name, subject, and publication date.

+R4: There can be multiple copies of the book.
+Each copy will be recognized as a book item.

+Rack

 We have seen a complex object Rack that was defined in the BookItem class.
 Now, we are going to create a Rack class.
 This class is used to identify the physical location of any book item in the library.
 Every rack has a specific rack number assigned to it and a location identifier to represent the exact location of the book item in the library.

 ![img_2.png](img_2.png)

+R2: Every book is supposed to have a unique identification number and other details including a rack number to help locate the book physically.

+Person and author

 The Person class is used to store information related to a person like a name, email, phone number, etc. In the person class, there is an object of the Address class to specify the person’s address.